IBM/dbb-zappbuild/samples/application-conf/README.md

 Property | Description
 --- | ---
-applicationPropFiles | Comma separated list of additional application property files to load.
+runzunitTests | Boolean value to specify if zUnit tests should be run.
+Defaults to `False`, to enable zUnit Tests, set value to `True`. applicationPropFiles | Comma separated list of additional application property files to load.
 Supports both absolute and relative file paths.
 Relative paths assumed to be relative to ${workspace}/${application}/application-conf/. applicationSrcDirs | Comma separated list of all source directories included in application build.
 Each directory is assumed to be a local Git repository clone.
 Supports both absolute and relative paths though for maximum reuse of collected dependency data relative paths should be used.
 Relative paths assumed to be relative to ${workspace}. buildOrder | Comma separated list of the build script processing order.